 Fall in Puerto Rico is a tropical fall, with no orange leaves, no extreme cold, just less heat, and humidity.
 A combination that makes comfortable weather for us islanders.
 On a night off from our very busy jobs in this great and hectic food and tourism industry, my wife and I went back to Gallo Negro!
 We follow them on Instagram so we are always tempted by their dishes.
 Se when we see something great, we try and get there as soon as we can!

 That Saturday night of October 26th marked the start of our Holiday Season!

 There is something about Gallo Negro that makes you rethink food.
 The restaurant has bear walls and waiters in t-shirts, with beards and casual speeches.
 See, when I waited tables back in the 90s and the first decade of the 2000s back in New Orleans, the uniforms we wore had to be sharp, the tie in a double knot and God forbid the beard.
-I am still in the business of foodservice, different levels perhaps, but the same business.
+I am still in the business of food service, at different levels perhaps, but the same business.
 So this kind of restaurant is like a fantasy, a taboo, it pushes the limits and then some.
-Its shady, naughty, and yet so straight forward within its own confusion.
+It’s shady, naughty, and yet so straightforward within its own confusion.

 This experience was about, taking familiar flavors and rearranging them into something else.
 It’s like a manage a trois of food, a foursome, familiar, yet different, sexy yet limitless.

 Everybody knows that a work of art can mean different things to different people.
 It may not even mean the same to the creator, the artist.
 I am guessing that since Chef María spent so much time cooking and eating in New York City.
 All the flavors and experiences were brought back to Santurce.
 So her food is the result of all that.